HexHive/OSTEP-slides/12-scheduling.md

 # I/O awareness

-* So far, the scheduler only considers preemptive events (i.e., the timer runs out) or process termination to reschedule.
+* So far, the scheduler only considers preemptive events (i.e., the timer runs out) or process termination/creation to reschedule.

-* If the scheduler is aware of I/O (e.g., loading data from disk) then another process can execute until the data is fetched.
-I/O operations are incredibly slow and can be carried out asynchronously.
+* I/O is usually incredibly slow and can be carried out asynchronously

+. . .

+Finding: scheduler must consider I/O, unused time used by others

 ---